SLA Industries: Second Edition

 A new Kickstarter campaign launched in September 2019, for SLA Industries 2nd Edition.
 It raised £90,444 from 1,281 backers.
 The KS also funded a new GM Screen Pack.
 Additionally, a free Quickstart was released in August 2019 to introduce the new rules, ahead of the Kickstart campaign.
 The pledge fulfilment started in December 2020, and the products went on general sale in January 2021.

 A second Kickstarter was announced in July 2021 for the first sourcebooks for SLA Industries 2nd Edition to start on the 24th of August 2021.
 The first two books announced are Threat Analysis 1: Collateral and Species Guide 1: Shaktar/Wraithen.

 SLA Industries 2nd Edition won a Judges' Spotlight award in the 2021 ENnies.

 A third Kickstarter was announced in June 2024 for the 2nd Threat Analysis Sourcebook: CULT and an Operative's Handbook to start on the 18th of June 2024.

+Savage World Edition

+On 26 Feb 2026 Nightfall Games announced plans to release a licensed Savage worlds edition.
+Three volumes are projected to be released in 2026.